 One downside of living in Crawfordville is that it can take a long time to commute to work.
 In Crawfordville, the average commute to work is 39.33 minutes, which is quite a bit higher than the national average.

-Being a small city, Crawfordville does not have a public transit system used by locals to get to and from work.
+Crawfordville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Crawfordville has a very low overall level of education: only 9.33% of people over 25 hold a 4-year college degree or higher.